awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-troubleshooting.md

 **Problem:** A stack operation failed, and the stack instance status is `OUTDATED`\.

 **Cause:** There can be several common causes for stack operation failure\.
 + Insufficient permissions in a target account for creating resources that are specified in your template\.
 + The AWS CloudFormation template might have errors\.
 Validate the template in AWS CloudFormation and fix errors before trying to create your stack set\.
 + The template could be trying to create global resources that must be unique but aren't, such as S3 buckets\.
 + A specified target account number doesn't exist\.
 Check the target account numbers that you specified on the **Set deployment options** page of the wizard\.
 + The administrator account does not have a trust relationship with the target account\.
 + The maximum number of a resource that is specified in your template already exists in your target account\.
 For example, you might have reached the limit of allowed IAM roles in a target account, but the template creates more IAM roles\.
 + You have reached the maximum number of stacks that are allowed in a stack set\.
 The maximum is 50\.

-**Solution:** For more information about the permissions required of target and administrator accounts before you can create stack sets, see [Account Setup](stacksets-prereqs.md#stacksets-prereqs-accountsetup)\.
+**Solution:** For more information about the permissions required of target and administrator accounts before you can create stack sets, see [Set Up Basic Permissions for Stack Sets Operations](stacksets-prereqs.md#stacksets-prereqs-accountsetup)\.

 ## Retrying failed stack creation or update operations<a name="w3ab2c19c25b8"></a>